 Tulum

-The great thing is that Mexico has so much more to offer.
-Here are some activities you can easily combine with a resort stay:
+The best part?
+Mexico offers so much more beyond the resorts.
+Here are the top 5 activities in Riviera Maya that you can easily combine with a relaxing resort stay:

 Chichen Itza The most iconic mexico landmarks